AceEvann/Studies-Projects/JavaScript/Introduction/Javascript-Variables-Exercise/README.md

 # Javascript Variables Exercise

-### Given the existing code below, can you write some code so that their values are switched around?
+### Given the existing code below, write some code so that their values are switched around

 *var a = "3";* <br/>
 *var b = "8";*

-### So that the variable a holds the value "8".
-And the variable b holds the value "3".
+### The variable *a* will have to hold the value "8", and the variable *b* the value "3".
 When the code is run, it should output:

 *a is 8* <br/>
 *b is 3*